We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

-There are plenty of possibilities for outdoors activities in Vaasa especially when you are into hiking, snowshoeing, packrafting or outdoor photography.
-In this blog post you will read about my outdoors experiences while I have lived in Vaasa for 2 years.
+There are plenty of possibilities for outdoor activities in Vaasa especially when you are into hiking, snowshoeing, packrafting or outdoor photography.
+In this blog post, you will read about my outdoors experiences while I have lived in Vaasa for 2 years.

 Packrafting in Pilvilampi

-Joni and me went packrafting to Pilvilampi, a recreational area nearby Vaasa and a paradise for birdwatchers.
+Joni and I went packrafting to Pilvilampi, a recreational area nearby Vaasa and a paradise for birdwatchers.

 On this trip I wanted to test how my new HMG Porter 4400 backpack is going to perform on the packraft since it will be essential that all gear is working properly for my trip to Sarek.
 The backpack became quite wet but stayed dry inside.